DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Experiments

 \subsection{Human Evaluation}

 To better verify the effectiveness of DuNST, we also conduct a human evaluation.
-For each model, we generated 100 samples on each task.
-We invite 5 competent annotators to score these samples on three criteria -- \textbf{Fluency}, \textbf{Novelty}, and \textbf{Attribute Relevance}.
-As shown in Table \ref{tab:human}, DuNST consistently outperforms all other baselines on all three metrics, which indicates that DuNST not only has better controllability over attributes but also generates fluent and diverse texts.
+We generated 100 samples for each model and each task and invite 5 competent annotators to score the samples on \textbf{Fluency}, \textbf{Novelty}, and \textbf{Attribute Relevance}.
+As shown in Table \ref{tab:human}, DuNST consistently outperforms baselines on all three criteria, which indicates that DuNST not only has better attribute controllability but also generates fluent and diverse texts.
 See Appendix \ref{sec:apdix-human} for detailed evaluation protocol.